anusha-kr01/Sumod-Portfolio/README.md

 - **CSS3**
 - **JavaScript**

-## 🤝 Contributing

-Feel free to fork this repository, make your own updates, and submit pull requests.
-Contributions are welcome!

 ## 👨‍🎨 Credits

 - **Developer**: Anusha K R - I designed and developed this website for Sumod.